SMOLKEYS/bluearchive-lscom/C2 - Introductions and Firefights.md

 Though, the most noticeable details are her elf ears and halo, which has a bluish gradient and resembles a crown of sorts.

-She certainly gives off an aura of elegance and authoritativeness, but at the same time, she seems to be noticeably tired.
+She certainly gives off an aura of elegance and authoritativeness.
+Though, at the same time, she seems to be noticeably tired.

 Such is the ways of being in a high position, I suppose.